Top Secret America: Reaction

-The Director of National Intelligence (ODNI) issued a notice to "industry partners" prior to the publication of the report reminding "cleared employees" of their "responsibility to protect classified information and relationships, and to abide by contractual agreements regarding non-publicity."
-The notice also states that:

-"Employees should be reminded that they must neither confirm nor deny information contained in this, or any, media publication, and that the publication of this website does not constitute a change in any current ODNI classifications.
-They should also be reminded that if approached and asked to discuss their work by media or unauthorized people, they should report the interactions to their appropriate security officer."

 Pentagon spokesman Col. David Lapan stated on July 20, 2010, that redundancy within the U.S. intelligence community is a "well-known" problem.
 He told reporters:

 "We've been fighting two wars since 9/11, and a lot of that growth in the intelligence community has come as a result of needed increases in intelligence collection and those types of activities to support two wars."

 White House press secretary Robert Gibbs stated:

 "Well, look, I'm not going to get into some of the discussions that we had," Gibbs said.
 "Obviously there were some concerns.
 And I think the Post covered that there were some concerns, about certain data and the availability of some of that data."

 Acting Director of National Intelligence, David C. Gompert about the report:

 "The reporting does not reflect the Intelligence Community we know.
 We accept that we operate in an environment that limits the amount of information we can share.
 However, the fact is, the men and women of the Intelligence Community have improved our operations, thwarted attacks, and are achieving untold successes every day."

 Brendan Daly, Nancy Pelosi's spokesperson said:

 "The Speaker is working with the White House and her Congressional colleagues to ensure that Congress has strong, effective oversight of the intelligence community."

 Senator Kit Bond (R-Mo.), ranking member of the Senate Intelligence Committee remarked:

 "We can do more to keep our nation safe, and improving Congressional oversight and ensuring the top spy chief has the authority needed to streamline our intelligence community are the first steps."